pfrazee/local/docs/env/mediating_traffic.md

 ### Link.parseUri

-`Link.parseUri` wraps [Stephen Levithan's parseUri](http://stevenlevithan.com/demo/parseuri/js/), a function which breaks a URL into its component pieces.
+`Link.parseUri` wraps <a target="_top" href="http://stevenlevithan.com/demo/parseuri/js/">Stephen Levithan's parseUri</a>, a function which breaks a URL into its component pieces.
 Some common uses for this:

 ```javascript
 var urld = Link.parseUri(request);